danmcc/harhacker/README.md

 ### Tips and Tricks

+ * Use `python harhacker/manage.py shell` to experiment
-If you checkout the project to a directory named `harhacker` you can use the following [bash function][bash] to quickly interact with manage.py.
+ * If you checkout the project to a directory named `harhacker` you can use the following [bash function][bash] to quickly interact with manage.py.

 [bash]: https://github.com/silas/config/blob/f6df7008510b34a5a40eb20c976234dcd42d82c6/.bashrc#L33